A grieving surfer is taking hundreds of strangers' late loved ones for one last ride - KESQ

 Dan Fischer has always found solace in the ocean.

-As a child, he loved going to the beach and riding bikes along the coastline with his father, Kyle Fischer.
-So when he lost his dad to pancreatic cancer in 2021 and his dog of 15 years, Rudy, died shortly afterward, he turned to the healing power of the water.
+As a child, he loved going to the beach and riding bikes along the coastline with his father, Karl Fischer.
+So when he lost his dad to pancreatic cancer and his dog of 15 years, Rudy, died shortly afterward, he turned to the healing power of the water.

 At the start of this year, Fischer wrote his father’s name on his surfboard and took it out to sea in Newport, Rhode Island.
 His father’s name glistened in the sun on what felt like a shared adventure, he says.